F5Networks/f5-azure-arm-templates/supported/solutions/autoscale/waf/new_stack/readme.md

 - If you are deploying the BYOL template, you must have a valid BIG-IP license token.
 - This template requires a service principal.
 See the [Service Principal Setup section](#service-principal-authentication) for details, including required permissions.
 - This solution uses calls to the Azure REST API to read and update Azure resources such as storage accounts, network interfaces, and route tables.
 For the solution to function correctly, you must ensure that the BIG-IP(s) can connect to the Azure REST API on port 443.
+- This solution uses calls to the Azure REST API to read and update Azure resources, this has specifically been tested in Azure Commercial Cloud.
+Additional cloud environments such as Azure Goverment, Azure Germany and Azure China cloud have not yet been tested.

 ## Important configuration notes

 - See the **[Configuration Example](#configuration-example)** section for a configuration diagram and description for this solution.
 - See the important note about [optionally changing the BIG-IP Management port](#changing-the-big-ip-configuration-utility-gui-port).
 - This template supports service discovery.
 See the [Service Discovery section](#service-discovery) for details.
+- F5 has created an iApp for configuring logging for BIG-IP modules to be sent to a specific set of cloud analytics solutions.
+See [Logging iApp](#logging-iapp).
 - This template can send non-identifiable statistical information to F5 Networks to help us improve our templates.
 See [Sending statistical information to F5](#sending-statistical-information-to-f5).
+- This template can be used to create the BIG-IP(s) using a local VHD or Microsoft.Compute image, please see the **customImage** parameter description for more details.
 - In order to pass traffic from your clients to the servers, after launching the template, you must create virtual server(s) on the BIG-IP VE.
 See [Creating a virtual server](#creating-virtual-servers-on-the-big-ip-ve).
 - F5 has created a matrix that contains all of the tagged releases of the F5 ARM templates for Microsoft Azure and the corresponding BIG-IP versions, license types and throughputs available for a specific tagged release.
 See [azure-bigip-version-matrix](https://github.com/F5Networks/f5-azure-arm-templates/blob/master/azure-bigip-version-matrix.md).
-- F5 has created an iApp for configuring logging for BIG-IP modules to be sent to a specific set of cloud analytics solutions.
-See [Logging iApp](#logging-iapp).
-- F5 Azure ARM templates now capture all deployment logs to the BIG-IP VE in **/var/log/cloud/azure**.
-Depending on which template you are using, this includes deployment logs (stdout/stderr), Cloud Libs execution logs, recurring solution logs (metrics, failover, and so on), and more.
+- F5 ARM templates now capture all deployment logs to the BIG-IP VE in **/var/log/cloud/azure**.
+Depending on which template you are using, this includes deployment logs (stdout/stderr), f5-cloud-libs execution logs, recurring solution logs (failover, metrics, and so on), and more.
 - Supported F5 ARM templates do not reconfigure existing Azure resources, such as network security groups.
 Depending on your configuration, you may need to configure these resources to allow the BIG-IP VE(s) to receive traffic for your application.
 Similarly, templates that deploy Azure load balancer(s) do not configure load balancing rules or probes on those resources to forward external traffic to the BIG-IP(s).
 You must create these resources after the deployment has succeeded.
 - This template includes a master election feature, which ensures that if the existing master BIG-IP VE is unavailable, a new master is selected from the BIG-IP VEs in the cluster.
 - This template has some optional post-deployment configuration.
 See the [Post-Deployment Configuration section](#post-deployment-configuration) for details.